 MT4 available across desktop, web, and mobile.
 MT4 MultiTerminal for managed accounts.
 VPS Hosting.
 Regulated by FCA and CySEC.
 STP and ECN accounts.
 Dedicated account manager.

-We carefully considered the needs of traders seeking to work with FCA-regulated brokers and focused on the points which benefit this group the most.
+We carefully considered the needs of traders seeking to work with FCA-regulated brokers and focused on the points that benefit this group the most.

 • We selected brokers authorized and regulated by FCA UK.